-arrangement a model Sabbath-school lesson was Many came to Conference with much anxiety, given.
+After the report was read, according to an arrangement a model Sabbath-school lesson was Many came to Conference with much anxiety, given.
 Bro.
 Wm.
-Peters acted as superintendent others feeling somewhat burdened; but the first and explained the nature and purpose of the lesson be able to secure a good number of new subscribers.
-We respectfully ask the ministers and all was present, and fearfulness gave place to "glad programme of proceedings, which was distributed the nature and purpose of the lesson.

-The Executive of the Convention had a printed programme of proceedings, which was distributed through the congregation.
-The first hymp sanger through the congregation.
-The first hymp sanger through the congregation.
-On Thursday, quite a number of ministers, dele- was, "Go Work in my Vineyard."
-Reading in gates and others went to the seat of Conference. concert, Psalm 34: 1-10 verses.
-Singing, "Bring-Bro.
-E. C. Freeze.
-The good friends of Tracy's Mills were in attend- ing in the Sheaves."
-Prayer, by Rev. G. A. ance at Florenceville with teams.
-It was good to Hartley.
-The superintendent then introduced the see old friends, and to clasp the friendly hand. teacher, Bro.
+Peters acted as superintendent, others feeling somewhat burdened; but the first and explained the nature and purpose of the lesson. meetings gave distinct evidence that the Master | The Executive of the Convention had a printed through the congregation.
+The first hymn sang On Thursday, quite a number of ministers, dele- was, "Go Work in my Vineyard."
+Reading in gates and others went to the seat of Conference. | concert, Psalm 34: 1--10 verses.
+Singing, "Bring-The good friends of Tracy's Mills were in attend- ing in the Sheaves."
+Prayer, by Rev. G. A. see old friends, and to clasp the friendly hand. teacher, Bro.
 W. G. Gaunce.
-The lesson was 1 On the cars and, until the opening of Conference, Samuel, 7th chap., 3-17 verses.
-Before proceed- up a collection in Conference for the benefit of the greetings were exchanged, and pleasure and joy ing with the lesson the teacher said : Good teachers new meeting-house in Canaan, C. Co.
-The sum of our Father.
-On Thursday evening, at 7 o'clock, a Bro.
-S. J. Parsons then reviewed the lesson.
-He Meeting, he was, on motion, invited to a seat in social service was held, Bro.
-DeWitt, pastor of the said teachers cannot teach that they do not know.
-Conference, as was also Bro.
-C. B. Steel (Methodegree of profit.
+The lesson was 1 greetings were exchanged, and pleasure and joy ing with the lesson the teacher said : Good teachers new meeting-house in Canaan, C. Co.
+The sum of degree of profit.
 He gave some practical counsel the size of the vote, and the Temperance people are Rev. Jos.
-Noble, conducted the opening exercises. looked through the lesson as to the persons named; Rev. Jos.
-McLeod offered prayer.
-The Minutes of second, the places mentioned; third, the dates or -THE REPORT of the proceedings of Confer. the last session were read and approved.
-The roll chronology; fourth, the doings of the persons annual meeting at 2.30, P. M., Monday.
-The modern instances."
-Rev. J. E. Reud briefly sec. her health was good, and expressed her gratitude much in God's sight as the soul of an Anglo-Saxon, of Customs at Quebec are gazetted. onded it, and it was adopted.
+Noble, conducted the opening exercises. looked through the lesson as to the persons named;